 A stipend was provided by the School of Veterinary and Biomedical Sciences for the duration of the research candidature (3.5 years).
-Project costs were met from a research expenditure allocation associated with the stipend and IRA and Reproduction Service accounts held by Professor Summers.
+Project costs were met from a research expenditure allocation associated with the stipend and IRA and

+Reproduction Service accounts held by Professor Summers.

-Statistical knowledge was gained by attendance at generic skills courses in Basic Statistics and Multivariate Statistics run by Professor Danny Coomans and Dr Yvette Everingham in the School of Mathematical and Physical Sciences.
-Further statistical support was provided by Associate Professor Leigh Owens in the School of Veterinary and Biomedical Sciences.
+Statistical knowledge was gained by attendance at generic skills courses in Basic support was provided by Associate Professor Leigh Owens in the School of